jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 If the clusters are so close together, the #glspl("lie") would accordingly also be close together and there would no longer be sufficient free viewing area for any visual measurement technology.

 // ------------------------------ reg vs kmeans ----------------------------- //
-After both the procedure via regression and kmeans++ have been explained and interpreted, a decision should be made between the two possible paths.
+After both the procedure via regression and k-means++ have been explained and interpreted, a decision should be made between the two possible paths.
-Kmeans++ can provide a good starting value for two important quantities.
+K-means++ can provide a good starting value for two important quantities.
 These are the center posistion of the #glspl("lie"), directly obtained through the values of the centroids $bold(C[:,0])$.
 The other iportant quantity is the resulting force, which can be obtained explained above.
-Therefore kmeans++ is preferred over the regression path.
+Therefore k-means++ is preferred over the regression path.
 At this point, the following should be clearly stated.
-While kmeans++ has various advantages and allows physical interpretations, it does not answer all questions that would be required for the experimental execution of the structural test.
+While k-means++ has various advantages and allows physical interpretations, it does not answer all questions that would be required for the experimental execution of the structural test.
-Through kmeans++ a good starting value for the positions of the #glspl("lie") and the resulting force magnitudes that should act on the respective #gls("lie") can be obtained.
+Through k-means++ a good starting value for the positions of the #glspl("lie") and the resulting force magnitudes that should act on the respective #gls("lie") can be obtained.
 However, this can only limitedly indicate what the dimensions of the individual #gls("lie") should look like.
 The latter is of particular importance when there is a requirement for free viewing area.
 While it would be possible to cover the entire wing with #glspl("lie"), this is not common practice.